garrettheel/angular-treetable/README.md

 }
 ```

+Note that you can also call `refresh()` on the `ngTreetableParams` instance to rebuild the table if anything changes.

 ### Define node template(s)

 Use the `tt-node` directive in your templates to define your table row.
 The optional `is-branch` attribute indicates whether